 Writing a book needs desire, patience, energy and utmost attention.
-We love those who write it, just write it.

 Introducing Author Kiran Manral who is all excited to take our readers ‘All Aboard’.
 She will be sharing interesting bits and bytes around her ‘third book’, ‘the art of etching characters of the book’ and ‘being an author in the digital world’ with us at Writersmelon.
 Keep watching the space because we have a giveaway coming up too.